Back to the main page: http://www.sienhoyee.org/

 Charles Dickens, Bleak House.

-In addition, I would like to recommend that you read the biographies of other founders of the USA, such as Madison, Hamilton, etc. They are great stories about how to set up a pretty good nation-State.
+4. In addition, I would like to recommend that you read the biographies of other founders of the USA, such as Madison, etc. They are interesting stories about how to set up a nation-State.
+Of course, you should have your own judgment on the merits of these books, as on all books.

-If you like to read anything that I have published, let me know and I will see whether I can send you copies.
-The list is here: http://www.sienhoyee.org/publications.htm
+6. If you like to read anything that I have published (http://www.sienhoyee.org/publications.htm), let me know and I will see whether I can send you copies.

 _______________________________